Skip to Content (Press Enter)

 • Programs that are specifically tobacco related.
 Because of the availability of funding in Arkansas from the Tobacco Settlement, the Foundation will not fund proposals that are principally tobacco related.

 • Organizations or governmental agencies must be Arkansas-based (or if the applying organization is located outside of Arkansas, the project to be funded must specifically benefit Arkansans).
-Check your organization’s status here: https://www.sos.arkansas.gov/corps/search_all.php
+Check your organization’s status with the Secretary of State here

 • Any 501(c)(3) public charity